-(23) PUBLIC NOTICE.
-The distribution or dissemination of information to interested parties using methods that are reasonably available, including, but not limited to, publication in newspapers of general circulation, electronic or paper mailing lists, and web sites designated by the state and maintained for that purpose.

-3 (24) PURCHASING AGENCY.
-A governmental body, other 4 than the Office of the Chief Procurement Officer, that is 5 authorized by this article, its implementing rules, or by 6 delegation from the Chief Procurement Officer to enter into 7 contracts.

-8 (25) SERVICES.
-The furnishing of labor, time, or 9 effort by a contractor.
-The term does not include the delivery 10 of a specific end product, other than reports that are merely 11 incidental to the required performance.

-12 (26) SIGNATURE.
-A manual signature or an electronic 13 signature, as defined in Section 8-1A-2.

-14 (27) SOLICITATION.
-Any request to submit quotes, 15 bids, or offers to the state for the procurement of supplies 16 or services.
-The term includes invitations to bid and requests 17 for proposals.

-18 (28) SUPPLIES.
-All property, including equipment, 19 materials, and printing.
-The term does not include land or a 20 permanent interest in land.
+- (23) PUBLIC NOTICE.
+The distribution or dissemination of information to interested parties using methods that are reasonably available, including, but not limited to, publication in newspapers of general circulation, electronic or paper mailing lists, and websites designated by the state and maintained for that purpose. - (24) PURCHASING AGENCY.
+A governmental body, other than the Office of the Chief Procurement Officer, that is authorized by this article, its implementing rules, or by delegation from the Chief Procurement Officer to enter into contracts. - (25) SERVICES.
+The furnishing of labor, time, or effort by a contractor.
+The term does not include the delivery of a specific end product, other than reports that are merely incidental to the required performance. - (26) SIGNATURE.
+A manual signature or an electronic signature, as defined in Section 8-1A-2. - (27) SOLICITATION.
+Any request to submit quotes, bids, or offers to the state for the procurement of supplies or services.
+The term includes invitations to bid and requests for proposals. - (28) SUPPLIES.
+All property, including equipment, materials, and printing.
+The term does not include land or a permanent interest in land.

-(29) USING AGENCY.
-A governmental body that utilizes any supplies or services procured under this article.

-(30) WRITTEN or IN WRITING.
-The product of any method of forming characters on paper, other materials, or viewable screens, which can be read, retrieved, and reproduced, including information that is electronically transmitted and stored.
+- 1 (29) USING AGENCY.
+A governmental body that utilizes 2 any supplies or services procured under this article. - (30) WRITTEN or IN WRITING.
+The product of any method of forming characters on paper, other materials, or viewable screens, which can be read, retrieved, and reproduced, including information that is electronically transmitted and stored. - (b) The terms state, state department, state agency, agency, state entity, instrumentality of the state, and governmental body do not include municipalities, political subdivisions, county commissions, or the governing boards of instrumentalities of counties including waterworks boards, sewer boards, gas boards, and other like utility boards and commissions.

-2 (a) Except as provided in subsection (b), procurement information is a public record to the extent 3 provided by state law and shall be available to the public.
-4 5 (b) Procurement information that is any of the following is not a public record: 6 7 (1) Commercial or financial information obtained in 8 response to a solicitation that is designated as privileged or 9 confidential by the person or entity submitting such 10 information in compliance with instructions in the solicitation for marking information exempt from public 11 disclosure.
-Information not marked as required is a public 12 13 record.
-(2) Evaluative documents, bids, or proposals prior 14 15 to award.
-16 (3) When the public disclosure of procurement 17 information would be detrimental to the safety or security of 18 persons or property or to the public interest as determined, in writing, by the Chief Procurement Officer.
-19 20 (4) Any procurement information identified by the 21 Chief Procurement Officer under subsection (c).
-22 (c) The Chief Procurement Officer, by rule, shall 23 establish a process for identifying and protecting procurement 24 information that is excepted from disclosure.
-25 §41-4-116A.
-The use of electronic media, including acceptance of 26 electronic signatures, is authorized consistent with the 27 state's applicable statutory, regulatory, or other guidance for use of the media, so long as the guidance provides for both of the following:
+- (a) Except as provided in subsection (b), procurement information is a public record to the extent provided by state law and shall be available to the public. - (b) Procurement information that is any of the following is not a public record: - (1) Commercial or financial information obtained in response to a solicitation that is designated as privileged or confidential by the person or entity submitting such information in compliance with instructions in the solicitation for marking information exempt from public disclosure.
+Information not marked as required is a public record.

+- 1 (2) Evaluative documents, bids, or proposals prior 2 to award. - (3) When the public disclosure of procurement 3 information would be detrimental to the safety or security of persons or property or to the public interest as determined, in writing, by the Chief Procurement Officer.
+6 - (4) Any procurement information identified by the Chief Procurement Officer under subsection (c). - (c) The Chief Procurement Officer, by rule, shall establish a process for identifying and protecting procurement information that is excepted from disclosure.

+The use of electronic media, including acceptance of electronic signatures, is authorized consistent with the state's applicable statutory, regulatory, or other guidance for use of the media, so long as the guidance provides for both of the following:
-4 (1) Appropriate security to prevent unauthorized 5 access to the bidding, approval, and award processes.

-6 (2) Accurate retrieval or conversion of electronic 7 forms of such information into a medium that permits 8 inspection and copying.

-Division 2.
-Procurement Organization.
+- (1) Appropriate security to prevent unauthorized access to the bidding, approval, and award processes. - (2) Accurate retrieval or conversion of electronic forms of such information into a medium that permits inspection and copying. - 23 Division 2.
+Procurement Organization. - 24 \$41-4-120.

-11 There is created within the Department of Finance 12 the Office of the Chief Procurement Officer, headed by the 13 Chief Procurement Officer.
+There is created within the Department of Finance the Office of the Chief Procurement Officer, headed by the Chief Procurement Officer.

-15 The Chief Procurement Officer shall be appointed by 16 the Director of Finance with the approval of the Governor.
-The 17 Chief Procurement Officer shall have relevant, recent 18 experience in public procurement and shall be a person with 19 demonstrated executive and organizational ability.
+The Chief Procurement Officer shall be appointed by the Director of Finance with the approval of the Governor.
+The Chief Procurement Officer shall have relevant, recent experience in public procurement and shall be a person with demonstrated executive and organizational ability.